 4 – Wire Funds

-Most people try to accomplish both closings on the same day,… sell one home in the morning and then take the funds directly to the next closing in the early afternoon.
-What can complicate this is availability of funds.
+Most people try to accomplish both closings on the same day,… sell one home in the morning and then taking the funds directly to the next closing in the early afternoon.
+What can complicate this is the availability of funds.
 For large dollar amounts, most attorneys want certified funds or a wire transfer.
-This means, you might not be able to simply get a check from the first closing and use that at the second closing.
+This means you might not be able to simply get a check from the first closing and use that at the second closing.
 Instead, you may need to ask the attorney at the first closing to wire funds directly to the attorney for the second closing.

 More Tips on Simultaneous Closings When Selling and Buying a Home